scienceappreciation/codeacademy-mixed-messages/README.md

 ## How To Use
 1. Begin in the terminal in your installation folder.
 Refer to installation instructions above.
 2. Run the app with the following command: ```node app.js```
-3. Type `quote` to recieve a quote, or `exit` to back out of the program.
+3. Move the arrow keys up and down to hover an option, then press enter to select it.

 ## Technologies
 - NodeJS